-a.
-In the Adams Polka 24 steps complete one sequence of the dance;
+- a.
+In the Adams Polka 24 steps complete one sequence of the dance. - b.

-b.
 There are no optional steps for this solo dance.
-All skaters will skate the 40 beat pattern only;

-- c.
-All Three Turns are turned on the second count of the step, and free leg NOT brought forward before the turn; - d.
-XF-LIB (Step 11) is a Crossed Chasse, the only chasse step in the dance.
-LOF-ROB (steps 7 & 8) constitute a closed held Mohawk turn; - e.
-In rounding the corner of the rink skater's shoulders should remian approximately parallel to the ends of the rink.
+All skaters will skate the 40 beat pattern. - c.
+All three turns are turned on the second count of the step, and free leg NOT brought forward before the turn. - d.
+Step 11 (XF-LIB) is a Crossed Chasse, the only chasse step in the dance.
+LOF-ROB (steps 7 and 8) constitute a closed held Mohawk turn. - e.
+In rounding the corner of the rink skater's shoulders should remain approximately parallel to the ends of the rink.